 How to Make Cozy Wreaths

-A simple acorn wreath made with an embroidery hoop and metallic paint.
+A simple acorn wreath made with an embroidery hoop, real acorns and metallic spray paint.

 Rainbow acorns.

-I'm a huge fan of rainbows and would love a bowl of these coloured acorns on the mantle.
+I'm a huge fan of rainbows and would love a bowl of these acorns in vibrant colours on the mantle.

 How to Make Felt Acorn Napkin Rings for Thanksgiving